pecomyint/xrd-image-util/ROADMAP.md

     - Constructing a 3D image of a Scan w.r.t. a RSM
     - Additional Scan class variables
 - [ ] v0.3.0:
-    - GUI to interact with scan contents
+    - GUI to interact with scan data (images and 1D data)
-    - Data exportation
+    - Prototype for an "operation/plan" tool, which describes a function that can be repeated across a set of scans and plotted.